What is a basic phone?

 -

-School policies which list basic phones
+School policies which give examples

 Examples of basic phone models